ask0ldd/VStreamService/README.md

   <hr>
   <img src="/public/screenshots/screen8.jpg">

-- A gallery containing some miniatures opening a custom modale when clicked on.
+- A gallery containing some miniatures <b>opening a custom modale</b> when clicked on.
   <hr>
   <img src="/public/screenshots/screen9.jpg">

 - The modal contains a mini gallery at the top.

-- The Keyboard Navigation is obviously supported, for accessibility purposes.
+- The <b>Keyboard Navigation</b> is obviously supported, for accessibility purposes.